Continuing Professional Development

 The alliance has been successful with the following CPD supporting grants:

-Teacher Subject Specialism Training Grants in MFL, Physics and Maths - Secondary Schools
+Teacher Subject Specialism Training Grants Maths - Secondary Schools

-These courses will focus on existing teachers either in MFL, Physics or Maths, with the aim of building the capacity of non-specialists who may be able to move into a languages, physics or maths role.
-In addition it aims to upskills non-specialists who are currently teaching these subjects and those looking to return to the profession.
+These courses will focus on existing Maths teachers, with the aim of building the capacity of non-specialists who may be able to move into a maths role.
+In addition it aims to upskills non-specialists who are currently teaching this subject and those looking to return to the profession.
 All courses are free of charge and some funding is available for supply.

 Building capacity through post initial teacher training (ITT) SKE a school led model - purpose of the project is to increase teacher capacity in Maths by providing a range of SKE training

 Salop & Herefordshire Maths Hub